 Common Biotech Terms You Should Know

-Enzymes are proteins that catalyze specific biochemical reactions in cells.
-They are important tools in biotechnology for the industrial production of bioproducts, and for other processes related to cleaning (e.g., degreasing, remediation), digestion (e.g., cellulases, deinking, bleaching in the pulp and paper industry) where they act as agents that speed up chemical reactions in all of the processes they are used in.
+Enzymes are proteins that catalyze (cause a change in) specific biochemical reactions in cells.
+They are important tools in biotechnology for the industrial production of bioproducts, and for other processes related to cleaning (e.g., degreasing, remediation), digestion (e.g., cellulases, de-inking, bleaching in the pulp and paper industry) where they act as agents that speed up chemical reactions in all of the processes they are used in.

-Genetic modifications to enzymes through protein engineering techniques such as site-directed mutagenesis and DNA shuffling have allowed scientists to enhance the catalytic properties of certain enzymes under specific industrial conditions such as extremes of temperature or pH, or the presence of harsh chemicals.
+Genetic modifications to enzymes through protein engineering techniques—such as site-directed mutagenesis and DNA shuffling—have allowed scientists to enhance the catalytic properties of certain enzymes under specific industrial conditions such as acidity or temperature extremes, or the presence of harsh chemicals.

-GMO stands for genetically modified organism.
-This refers to bacteria or other microorganisms, or multicellular organisms such as plants and animals, whose genetic makeup has been altered by scientists.
+GMO refers to bacteria or other microorganisms, or multicellular organisms such as plants and animals, whose genetic makeup has been altered by scientists.

 Often, GMOs are produced using gene cloning methods as a means of introducing a non-native gene into a new recombinant organism (joining DNA from different organisms).
 An example of this is the introduction of genes for natural pesticides into non-native crop plants, to enhance insect resistance and reduce the need for chemical pesticides.

 There are numerous applications for GMOs in the biotech industry.
-However, they are often viewed as suspect by many and public controversy surrounds their use in food, drug, and other commercial products.
+However, they are often viewed as suspect by many and public controversy surrounds their uses in food products.

 In biotechnology, one meaning of the term "clone" is any living organism (or the production of such an organism) with genetic material that is identical to that of the parent organism from which it was created.

-A second meaning refers to cloning DNA, or the act of creating copies of an individual gene, for expression in a foreign host, which leads to the generation of exact replica macromolecules (e.g. DNA, RNA, proteins).
+A second meaning refers to cloning DNA, or the act of creating copies of an individual gene, for expression in a foreign host.
+This leads to the generation of exact replica macromolecules (e.g. DNA, RNA, proteins).

-Buffers are solutions that have the capacity withstand the addition of small amounts of protons and/or hydroxide ions, or undergo dilution, without a dramatic change in pH.
+Buffers are solutions that have the capacity to withstand the addition of small amounts of protons and/or hydroxide ions or undergo dilution, without a dramatic change in acidity.
 They are comprised of a mixture of a weak acid and its conjugate base, or a weak base and its conjugate acid.
 The buffering action is a result of the equilibrium between the acid-base pair.

 Optimum buffering capacity occurs when the components of the acid-base pair are present at nearly the same concentrations.
 When they are present in equal amounts, the buffer will resist pH changes in the range of its pKa (acid dissociation constant).

-Getting a patent is the best way to protect your IP.
-The length of time from filing at patent to getting approval varies depending on where the application is filed.
+The length of time from filing at a patent to getting approval varies depending on where the application is filed.
 In the US, the process generally takes about 2 1/2 years.
 The processing time depends on whether or not the examiner rejects the claim based on prior patents, and whether the new patent application has to undergo amendments.

-Of course, the overall time required to get a patent also depends on the time required for research and development, prior to filing, and, in the case of new drugs, clinical studies, all of which can take 10+ years.
+The overall time required to get a patent also depends on the time required for research and development that takes place prior to filing.
+In the case of new drugs and clinical studies, it can take more than 10 years.

 Remediation is the restoration of contaminated land, air or water from a contaminated state.
 Bioremediation is the process of utilizing live organisms (typically bacteria, but sometimes plants) to accumulate, transform or (usually) degrade chemical contaminants.

 When plants are used, the process is referred to as phytoremediation.
-Phytoextraction is a technique whereby plants are used to bioaccumulate non-degradable materials, typically metals, which are thus removed from the soil, and then removed from the environment during harvesting.
+Phytoextraction is a technique whereby plants are used to bioaccumulate non-degradable materials, typically metals, which are then removed from the soil—this removes them from the environment when they are harvested.

-Patients with existing conditions can enroll in drug trials through the same process as healthy subjects or might be referred by their doctor, who may have become familiar with the pharmaceutical and the clinical trials.
+Patients with existing conditions can enroll in drug trials through the same process as healthy subjects.
+Patients can also be referred by their doctor, who may have become familiar with the pharmaceutical and the clinical trials.